Chris Ambrose, UKCP Accredited Psychotherapist

 My Approach

-I work from a Psychosynthesis perspective, which is a holistic and transpersonal approach to therapy.
+I work from a Psychosynthesis perspective, which is an Integrative, holistic and transpersonal approach to therapy.
 This means I’m interested in the full range of your experience—your struggles, but also your values, inner strengths, and the parts of you that may be waiting to emerge.

 People often come to therapy carrying deep pain.
 They may have experienced trauma, loss, relationship breakdowns, or found themselves simply surviving—disconnected from meaning, using whatever they can to numb what feels unbearable.